yoep/AreaControl/README.md

 - Slows down the traffic in the direction of the player
 - Units will resume duty when reaching the player

+### Riot (WIP)
+Citizens have started a riot in the city, keep the riot under control.

 ## Planned Features

 - Police Smart Radio integration